Home

 • Sequence.
 Smartlead, Outreach, or Apollo enrols the contact with the specific post or role-change referenced as the opener.

 • Measure.
-Per-workflow conversion tracked in HubSpot reports or Hex dashboards.
+Per-workflow conversion tracked in HubSpot reports or dashboards.
 Kill what underperforms, scale what works.

-Systems workflow map showing Trigify detecting social signals across six platforms and routing them through CRM to sequencer and Slack for B2B sales teams
+Systems workflow map showing Trigify detecting social signals and routing them through CRM to sequencer and Slack for B2B sales teams

 If you want to see the CLI and API surface, read Introducing the Trigify CLI.
 If you want to understand where social signals sit relative to classic intent data, read Social Signals vs Intent Data.